Monday, April 29, 2013

 On this Independence Day, “Buy 2 get 1 free” HURRY!
 All of a sudden, eruptions of sales, discounts and bonanzas especially on 15th of August sweep the Indian market.
 Who is celebrating with us?
 They are foreign “Multinationals”.
 There was a time when Britishers’ considered our country their golden bird and we collectively despised their unfair trade practices.

-India and UK share a historical association over three centuries and if we revisit history we will recall that there had been many movements associated with our Independence against the British colonial rule.
-One of them, which is very distinctly registered in our minds is the Non Co-operation Movement when our Freedom Fighters refused to buy British goods and promoted indigenous goods and tried to uphold the values of Indian honor and integrity.
-When Nehru gave the famous ‘Tryst with Destiny’ speech, declaring India’s independence, the whole country celebrated with great fervor.
-Even now we celebrate this historic event but the contrast is that United Kingdom from whom we got our independence, is now celebrating with us.
-Someone has correctly said” History repeats itself” but if we look it in our Indian context, it will be like “History does repeat itself but with added flavors of Independent dependency.”
+India and Britain share a historical association of over three centuries.
+And if we revisit history we can recall that there had been many movements associated with our Independence against the British colonial rule.
+One of them, which is very distinctly registered in our minds is the Non Co-operation Movement when our freedom fighters refused to buy British goods and promoted indigenous goods and tried to uphold the values of Indian honour and integrity.
+When Nehru gave the famous ‘Tryst with Destiny’ speech, declaring India’s independence, the whole country celebrated with great fervour.
+Even now we celebrate this historic event but the contrast is that Britain from whom we got our independence, is now celebrating with us.
+Someone has correctly said "History repeats itself” but if we look it in our Indian context, it will be like “History does repeat itself but with added flavours of Independent dependency.”

 Friday, July 8, 2011